 - HIV or hepatitis, unless your condition is well-controlled

-- cancer, now or in the past 10 years
+- cancer any time in the past 10 years

 Getting treatment for PsA can bring you needed relief from painful symptoms.
-If your current PsA treatment plan is not working as well as you’d like, ask your doctor about biologics.
 Biologics are strong medications that can help treat PsA.
 They may be an option for you if you have moderate to severe PsA, peripheral psoriatic arthritis, or axial psoriatic arthritis.

-Use this article to start a discussion with your doctor.
-Be sure to tell them about all of your symptoms and how your PsA affects your life.
+Be sure to tell your doctor about all of your symptoms and how PsA affects your life.
 Your doctor will work to find the right treatment for you.